flash-oss/allserver/README.md

 # Allserver

-Node.js opinionated RPC (Remote Procedure Call) server which aims to minimise both server and client-side code.
+Node.js opinionated RPC (Remote Procedure Call) server which aims to minimise both server-side and client-side code.

 Multi protocol (only HTTP and gRPC for now) - same client and server side code works for any data protocol out there (HTTP, gRPC, WebSockets, in-memory, etc).

 ## Why Allserver exists?

 There are loads of developer video presentations where people rant about how things are complex and how we must do extra effort to simplify things.
 Allserver is about simplicity and developer experience.

 Problems I had: